 Though Graves was hardly the only Tory to face such hostility, his story is well recorded.
 When in 1777 he was drafted, Graves paid a substitute to fight in his place, though the expense was a heavy burden for the young man.

 The signal would send the Tories off to the woods and into the Tory Den where up to 30 men could hide out.
-When the coast was clear, their wives would signal again.
+When the Sons went away, the Tories’ wives would signal again.

 Her actions so enraged him that he demanded and received the actual conch at gunpoint.